Metal vs. Plastic Belts

 Advantage: Metal

-Metal belts are the best choice for now (over 220 F), due to both plastic material compositions and costs associated with high-temperature materials.
+Metal belts are the best choice for now (over 220 degrees F) due to both plastic material compositions and the costs associated with high-temperature materials.

 Radius Weight: